Travel has plummeted. Can your favorite luggage brands survive?

 Samsonite Group, the world’s largest luggage company, suffered a $953.4 million loss in the first six months of 2020, with monthly sales down more than 70% from the year before.
 Away cofounders Steph Korey and Jen Rubio wrote in a Medium post in April that sales had plummeted 90%, prompting the company to furlough half of its team and lay off another 10%.
 Paravel’s Krantz and Rimowa’s Udashkin say that sales at their companies went down as well, although they declined to disclose by how much.

 But after the initial shock and lockdowns, the brands began to see an uptick in spending that reflected new trends.
 Early on, during the lockdowns, Krantz said that customers began buying Paravel’s packing cubes for home organization.
-Cuan Hanly, SVP of product design and merchandise at Away, says that people began buying the brand’s largest suitcase as a kind of traveling wardrobe as they moved out of apartments into more spacious homes.
+Away had its first ever sale, which led to increased momentum in sales.
+Cuan Hanly, SVP of product design and merchandise at Away, noticed that people began buying the brand’s largest suitcase as a kind of traveling wardrobe as they moved out of apartments into more spacious homes.
 “People were moving home to their parents,” Hanly says.
 “They were renting Airbnbs.
 Our luggage was useful in these moves.”

 Adapting To The New Normal